oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a6s2"/>

 **Section II -** Approving and assessing plays will be done by the Editorial Board and Assessment Board, respectively.
-No RCT executive board member may be barred from serving on either or all of these boards.
+No OCT executive board member may be barred from serving on either or all of these boards.

 <a name="a6s3"/>